 The most common excuse that I hear when people don’t save money is the same excuse I am given when people talk about not giving to charitable causes.
 “When I make more money – I’ll get around to that – because it’ll be easier then.”

-The truth is that if saving – or charitable giving – are not important enough for you to carve out now, then they likely never will be.
-Both of these endeavors take a cold-hearted discipline that many people lack.
+The truth is that if saving – or charitable giving – are not important enough for you to carve out now, they likely never will be.
+Both of these endeavors take discipline.

-If you are in this camp, stop making excuses.
+If you have previously fallen to this line of logic, stop making excuses.
 Simply tell the truth and say it’s not a priority, or start doing what your heart is telling you to do.
-That goes the same for saving for retirement.
+That goes the same for saving for retirement during residency.

 If you’d like to know more about the pros and cons of a DAF, I’ll point you over to a debate between Physician on FIRE and the White Coat Investor on the topic of using a DAF (or not).